-Anyone familiar with Lucille Clifton’s poetry is aware that her work was largely focused on the African-American experience, motherhood, and family life.
+Anyone familiar with Lucille Clifton’s poetry is aware that her work was largely focused on the African-American diaspora and experience, motherhood, and family life.
 Celebratory readings of her prize-winning and Pulitzer nominated poems are still being held all over the country, but none could compare to hearing them read by the celebrated author herself.

 There was always a girlish twinkle in her eye when she read her work.
 As though she were enjoying a secret that she may or may not be willing to reveal to her audience of rapt listeners.
 I always envisioned her creative process; smiling to herself as her carefully considered and chosen words flowed from her brilliant, fertile mind to her pen and danced across the page.

 And how she made them dance!